Directed by Dagur Kári

 ★★★★ review by Wagner Demetrius on Letterboxd

-Raramente me impressiono com gente inteligente, engraçada ou aqueles que sabem "fazer dinheiro" (tão comuns no mundo corporativo, nos livros de auto-ajuda e nos roteiros do Sorkin, por exemplo).
-O que me inspira e impressiona com facilidade são gestos de simplicidade e/ou aqueles raros indivíduos inabalavelmente bondosos (o não impede ninguém de ser inteligente, engraçado e bem sucedido).
+Raramente me impressiono com gente inteligente, engraçada ou aqueles que sabem "fazer dinheiro" (tão comuns no mundo corporativo, nos livros de auto-ajuda e nos roteiros do Sorkin).
+O que me inspira e impressiona facilmente são gestos de simplicidade e/ou aqueles raros indivíduos inabalavelmente bondosos (o que não impede ninguém de ser inteligente, engraçado e bem sucedido).
 O protagonista aqui é desses.
 Um homem de 43 anos, introspectivo, recluso, absurdamente ingênuo, mas com um coração enorme.
 Um sujeito que vive de acordo com o seu mundo particular, onde hábitos inofensivos como brinquedos, pedir uma música no rádio ou saborear o mesmíssimo prato toda sexta-feira, lhe bastam. É aquele tipo que leva "desaforo pra casa" todos os dias e parece se preocupar pouco com o que pensam sobre ele.
 Pessoas como Fusi, normalmente são reduzidas a estereótipos como "virjão", "esquisito", "trouxa", o que tem mais a dizer sobre quem enxerga dessa forma do que qualquer outra coisa.

 A 'Montanha Virgem' (sério?) é simples, reflexivo e um bom estudo de personagem.
 Outra pérolazinha do cinema Islandês.